LT12/vaultwarden-binary/README.md

 # About

 just a action which runs Every 8 Hours to extract latest vaultwarden server binary and web ,and make a release in this repo

+Forked to only generated amd64 build as tar.gz.